Inbox

 First, you will need your inbox secret key.
 You will find that in your dashboard, below your API Keys.
 It is unique for every app.

-For the API Key "abcdef", user identifier "paul", and secret of "foobar", the expected authentication key would be 796f1ab5d119d1b2eab8201e60335b56d1befff40c0f80263d64a169a8fd2e45.
+For the API Key "abcdef", user identifier "paul" and secret of "foobar", the string to hash is abcdefpaul

 Important note: This hash HAS to be computed on your server.
 If you bundle the inbox secret in your application to compute the hash, attackers will be able to extract it, and read the notifications of any of your users